MagicalCoder-12/MPHSongs/README.md

 1. Follow the setup instructions in `MONGODB_SETUP.md`
 2. Or update `.env.local` with your MongoDB Atlas connection string
 3. Restart the development server

+## 📲 PWA Installation

+This application supports Progressive Web App installation on mobile devices:

+### Android
+1. Open the app in Chrome
+2. Tap the install icon in the address bar
+3. Confirm installation

+### iOS
+1. Open the app in Safari
+2. Tap the Share button
+3. Select "Add to Home Screen"

+For detailed installation instructions, see [PWA_INSTALLATION.md](PWA_INSTALLATION.md)

+### PWA Features Verification
+- Check that the app installs with the correct icons
+- Verify offline functionality works
+- Test that the app can be launched from the home screen
+- Confirm the app works without the browser UI

 ## 🛠️ Installation & Setup